Team Decision Problems with Classical and Quantum Signals: Introduction

-Now, what is meant by the distinction between classical and quantum signals?
-The key difference is scale.
-Classical signals are encoded in the macroscopic state of some physical system---for example, in an electrical current or in pulses of light (or even in smoke signals\ldots).
-Quantum signals are encoded in the microscopic state of a system--for example, in the spin of an electron or in the polarization of a photon.
+As a one-agent problem, this same scenario has been extensively discussed as the Absent-Minded Driver's Problem (Piccione and Rubinstein \cite[1997]{piccione-rubinstein-97}).
+While the focus in that literature was on conceptual aspects of this scenario, our interest is more `engineering-like.'
+Specifically, we shall investigate how well a team can perform tasks such as the above one, as a function of the assumptions made on its shared environment.

-The special feature of quantum signals is that they can be not only correlated but also \textbf{entangled}, where this term refers to exotic correlations which cannot arise in the classical case.
-Historically, the phenomenon of entanglement was seen as a conceptually troublesome aspect of quantum mechanics, but the modern view is that it is actually a distinctive and valuable resource.
-In the past 25 years, various information-theoretic tasks that are impossible to perform classically have been shown to be both possible and implementable using quantum resources.
-As one example, quantum cryptography has even reached the commercial arena (Merali \cite[2011]{merali-11}).
-The practical realization of quantum computing may not be far off.\footnote{For up-to-date information on the quest to build quantum computers, see \url{http://www.sciencedaily.com/news/computers_math/quantum_computers/}.}
+A concrete example of how environmental information can affect performance in a decision problem of the type in Figure 1 was offered by Isbell \cite[1957]{isbell-57}.
+He showed that if the players have access to \textbf{i.i.d.~signals} (payoff-irrelevant chance moves), then they can do better relative to no signals.
+There are other possibilities.
+Members of a team might have access to \textbf{exchangeable} (not necessarily i.i.d.) signals.
+Will this make a difference --- in particular, will it allow still better performance?

-In this paper, we carry out a somewhat analogous exercise in the case of decision theory.
-We ask: Does giving a DM access to quantum, not just classical, signals lead to an improvement in what the DM can achieve?
-We will identify conditions under which this is indeed so.
+Another possibility is that the physical make-up of the environment matters.
+In other areas of information theory, it is well-established that access to \textbf{quantum} rather than \textbf{classical information resources} has profound consequences for various tasks.
+One main distinction between classical and quantum signals is that they arise at different physical scales.
+Classical signals are encoded in the macroscopic state of some physical system --- for example, in an electrical current or light beam (or even in smoke signals $\ldots$).
+By contrast, quantum signals are encoded in the microscopic state of a system --- for example, in the spin of an electron or of a photon.
+Most importantly, quantum signals can exhibit patterns of behavior that are impossible with any choice of classical signals.
+In particular, quantum signals may be not only correlated but even \textbf{entangled}, where this term refers to exotic correlations that cannot arise in the classical case.\footnote{The paper is self-contained in that we will describe later the (little) physics the reader will need.
+This said, Susskind \cite[2012]{susskind12} is an excellent introduction to the phenomenon of quantum entanglement.}